lhmouse/asteria/doc/standard-library.md

   `PCRE(pattern, options)`.

 * Returns an object of all named groups.
 Each key is the name of a group and its value is the matched substring, if any.
+The special key `&` denotes the the entire substring that matches `pattern`.
 If there is no named group in `pattern`, an empty object is returned.
 If a group fails to match, its corresponding value is `null`.
 If `text` does not match `pattern`, `null` is returned.